Tsuwano, Shimane: SL Yamaguchi steam locomotive

-A popular tourist destination, Tsuwano is served by the steam locomotive Yamaguchi-gō, which runs once daily on weekends, national holidays, and certain other days between March and November (daily in August) on the Yamaguchi Line between Shin-Yamaguchi Station to Tsuwano.
+A popular tourist destination, Tsuwano is served by the steam locomotive Yamaguchi, which runs once daily on weekends, national holidays, and certain other days between March and November (daily in August) on the Yamaguchi Line between Shin-Yamaguchi Station to Tsuwano.
 It stops for about three hours in Tsuwano before returning to Shin-Yamaguchi station.
 The train is usually pulled by a C57 locomotive, but a D51 does the job on several weekdays between July and September, and both engines are linked in a double-header configuration on weekends in August.
-Carriages are decorated in the styles of three Japanese eras—Meiji, Taisho, and Showa—as well as in European style, and the rearmost carriage has an outdoor observation deck.
+As of 2026, the train is now primarily hauled by the D51 due to the C57 undergoing maintenance.

+The train consists of five 35 series passenger cars, modeled on those from the Shōwa era, with the interiors replicating this in as much detail as possible.
+The rearmost car has an outdoor observation deck.
 A scene in director Masahiro Shinoda’s Spy Sorge, a 2003 movie about Soviet spy Richard Sorge, was shot on the train for period effect.